 Only qualified personnel shall perform the initial firing of the boiler.
-At this time the user should not hesitate to ask the start-up technician any questions regarding the operation and maintenance of the unit.
+At this time the user should not hesitate to ask the service agent any questions regarding the operation and maintenance of the unit.
 If you still have questions, please contact the factory or your local A.O.
 Smith representative.